What is DBT?

 What does a young person's Treatment Plan at the Farm look like?

-More traditional DBT methods are also used on the Farm, such as mandatory groups and optional one-on-one sessions with a counsellor.
+More traditional DBT methods are also used during the residential programs, such as mandatory groups and optional one-on-one sessions with a counsellor.

 Young people can regularly meet with their chosen counsellor, and integrate other therapies like art therapy and motivational interviewing.

 DBT is also taught in skills training workshop, for example, distress tolerance training when a student is struggling with filling out a Maths workbook.

 Dialectical Behaviour Therapy is all about ‘wiring a new routine into the brain.
 It’s an opportunity to choose a different way to behave to triggers.’

 This is why DBT is particularly effective in treating addiction.